aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 The script `Tatin.dyalog` is the interface between the Dyalog user command framework and the Tatin API.

 When any of the Tatin user commands is executed, it will check whether the API is already loaded --- that will be the case in 19.0 once Tatin is activated.
-If it's not available yet (18.0, 18.2), it will be loaded.
+If it's not available yet (18.2), it will be loaded.

-## On `setup.dyalog` (18.0 and 18.2)
+## On `setup.dyalog` (18.2)

-I> This is 18.0/18.2 only because in later versions of Dyalog, Tatin's API will be available in `⎕SE` right from the start anyway.
+I> This is 18.2 only because in later versions of Dyalog, Tatin's API will be available in `⎕SE` right from the start anyway.
 I>
 I> You might want the Tatin API to be available right from the start in earlier versions of Dyalog as well, so that you can invoke any of the Tatin API functions without first executing a Tatin user command.
 I>